innolitics/rdm/README.md

 ## Introduction

-Our Regulatory Documentation Manager (RDM) is a set of templates and python scripts for streamlining the process of complying with the IEC62304 standard.
-We believe that IEC62304 is a good standard, and that it makes our software better and safer for for the medical practioners and patients that interact with our client's software.
+Our Regulatory Documentation Manager (RDM) is a set of templates and python scripts for generating regulatory documents for software that is or is embedded in medical products.

-RDM is designed to be used by software developers.

-Many companies have other employees manage their regulatory documentation because the time costs are too high to have software developers manage the regulatory documentation directly.
-We believe that software developers are in the best position to handle most of the tasks required by IEC62304.

-RDM integrates tightly into modern software development workflows.
-Essentially, when a new project is started, developers
+RDM is designed to be used within a typical software development workflow.
+When a new project is started, developers

-1. Install RDM (using `pip install rdm`)
+1. Install RDM using `pip install rdm`
-2. Generate a set of template documents, which are stored in the git repository (using `rdm init`)
+2. Generate a set of documents, which are stored in the git repository, using `rdm init`
-3. Edit a relatively small number of global configuration variables in a generated file
+3. Edit configuration variables in the generated files
-4. Fill in an initial list of _software requirements_ in a YAML file, each with a unique id.
-This file is stored in the git repository.
+4. Write _software requirements_ in a YAML file, also stored in the git repository.
 5. Generate a top-level architecture document, also stored in the repository, which may subdivide the project into smaller _software items_.
 6. Tickets (e.g. Github Issues) are labeled with one or more requirement ids.
 7. Each commit messages must include a reference to the ticket that is being worked on.